wyk9787/G-Thread/README.md

 pthread programs are easily free of concurrency errors such as atomicity violation, order violation, race conditions, etc.

+Proposal and final report of this project can be found in [misc](misc/) directory.

 ## Usage

 To adapt your pthread program to use G-Thread is simple: